Fuel, maintenance costs driving up price of running Trillium Line | CBC News

 Fuel, maintenance costs driving up price of running Trillium Line

-OC Transpo expects to pay $3.5 million per month to operate the Trillium Line once the new extension of the north-south rail corridor is back online, according to an email to councillors obtained by CBC.
+OC Transpo expects to pay $3.5 million per month to operate the Trillium Line once the new extension of the north-south rail corridor is running again, according to an email to councillors obtained by CBC.

 That includes $2.1 million the city will pay to TransitNext, the project-specific group run by SNC-Lavalin which was chosen to build and maintain it.

-The projections come after an updated long-term financial plan for the transportation system suggested that running light rail costs a lot more than OC Transpo expected.
+The projections come after an updated long-term financial plan for the transportation system suggested that runningthe Trillium and Confederation lines costs a lot more than OC Transpo expected.

 That reality — combined with the prediction that ridership will not rebound to pre-pandemic levels until 2030 — prompted staff to suggest the city will need to consider increasing fares, expanding transit levies and delaying the Stage 3 expansion to Barrhaven, Kanata and Stittsville.

-- LRT Stage 3 is at risk.
-How can Ottawa get it back on the rails?

-Staff mapped out exactly how much light rail will cost once both the Trillium Line and Stage 2 east-west expansion are open.
+Staff mapped out exactly how much rail will cost once both the Trillium Line and Stage 2's east-west expansion are open.

 They peg operating costs for 2027 at over $210 million: a $45 million increase from pre-pandemic projections.